artur-trotskyi/laravel-sanctum/README.md

 Clone this repository:

 ```
-git clone <repo-url>
+git clone <rocket9-laravel-repo-url>
 ```

 Clone the Docker Compose repository:

 ```
-git clone <docker-compose-repo-url>
+git clone <rocket9-laravel-docker-compose-repo-url>
 ```

 ### 2. Start Containers

-Navigate to the `rocket9-docker-compose` folder and start the containers in the background:
+Navigate to the `rocket9-laravel-docker-compose` folder and start the containers in the background:

 ```
 docker compose up -d